If you watch much tv, you hear these words all the time in almost every series.

 It doesn’t matter if she’s wielding a sword or kicking ass in a brawl, or if he is suave and smart and undefeatable.
-As soon as the writer puts those words in a character’s mouth, they become weak characters are tossed here and there only ever reacting to the plot.
+As soon as the writer puts those words in a character’s mouth, they become weak characters tossed here and there, only ever reacting to the plot.
 And not very interesting to read about (or watch).

 This is such a great point you make!
 Choices are key to character growth!

 thanks!
 They totally are.
 And the consequences sometimes very neatly create plot – which you know is the tough part for me 🙂